-When your products start pilling, it can feel as though you are rubbing little balls of skin under your fingers, but it is likely to be little product particles that are not being absorbed by your skin.
+When your skincare products start pilling on your skin, it can feel as though you are rubbing little balls of skin under your fingers, but it is likely to be little product particles that are not being absorbed by your skin.
 The more you rub, the worse it gets.

 Why Does Pilling Occur?

 Why does skincare pill?
 Pilling occurs when products are not absorbed into your skin and instead collect on top and start to form balls.